stistrup/rme-gain-kernel-patch/README.md

 I've also observed messages from the first 6 channels, (AN 1/2, PH 1/2 and AS 1/2) sending messages to 0x1a (same channel as gain) but did not do anything when i sent it regardless of how many times i verified the messages was the same.
 I first thought it would control the leds, but as it diddn't do anything that i could find, and that the messages on 0x12 changed the volume as expected, i opted to skip it.

 Some help/inspiration also taken from a [reverse engineering of the RME-Fireface-UC](https://github.com/agfline/RME-Fireface-UC-Drivers)

+Huge thanks to Andypoo which basically helped me through the whole process of making this and patching the kernel.